vanHeemstraSystems/hatch-babylonjs/docs/source/300/index.rst

 Building Our Application
 ========================

+Goal
+****

-Goal: a BabylonJS project within a Python Hatch monorepo using Nx Cloud.
+A BabylonJS project within a Python Hatch monorepo using Nx Cloud.
 This setup will separate scenes, models, and core framework components modularly while maintaining a clean organization.

 Here's a complete file directory structure for your project, including a "Stand-up Room" scene and a "Scrum Master" character: